Career support for students

 Taking the step from student to professional might feel like miles away - maybe you have just started your university studies.
 But that day will come quicker than you know.
 Take the opportunity to take advantage of all career support that is available to you while you are still a student at Karolinska Institutet.

 There are many things you can do already during your study period that prepares you for your future career, not least when it comes to building up a network of future colleagues and contacts.
 As a student at Karolinska Institutet, you have access to KI's Career Service, which offers everything from CV seminars to workshops in professional networking.
-You can practice going through job interviews or meeting exciting companies and organizations.
 Career service wants to inspire and support you during your study period and get you ready for both the summer job and the upcoming professional career you are aiming for.

 Career seminars and workshops

 During the year, KI Career Service organizes career-related events, seminars, and workshops.
 The topic can be anything from “How to write a CV” to “How to network”.
 We also invite interesting companies for company presentations or mingles.
-You can find upcoming career events organized by us or others at KI, in the career calendar, or in the newsletter Studentnytt.
+You can find upcoming career events organized by us or others at KI, in the career calendar, on our current student pages or in the newsletter Studentnytt.

 If you have suggestions for lectures that you want us to organize, please contact us and ask, maybe we can organize something.